VARI-AIR TROUBLESHOOTING GUIDE

 VFD FAULT

-• When the VFD is protecting the motor it will fault out when the VFD sees non-standard voltage.
+When the VFD is protecting the motor it will fault out when the VFD sees non-standard voltage.
+If the VFD faults-there will be a fault code on the keypad that describes why the system faulted.

-• To reset this fault, hit the Stop/Reset red button on the keypad.
+• To reset this fault: hit the Stop/Reset red button on the keypad.
 This will reset the drive.

-• If you have the blower and air lock switches in the AUTO or HAND position you will need to switch the switches to OFF, and then back to what they were originally before the fault.
+• Switch these to OFF, and then back to what they were originally before the fault.

 VDF OVERLOAD